 - It’s possible to closely monitor and perpetually fine-tune the KPIs .

-Above all, the costs of content discovery networks can put other native platforms such as social and search to shame, and they lower CPAs and increase ROI.
+Above all, it’s clear from native advertising statistics that the costs of content discovery networks can put other native platforms such as social and search to shame, and they lower CPAs and increase ROI.

 “Marketers are generating awareness and reducing their cost of acquisition by up to 50% with native advertising and content discovery solutions.” ~ Shopify Plus post by Sean Surdovel

 See, eCommerce brands that focus strictly on search are realizing that going the organic route is often fruitless.
 Data from search experts at Ahrefs reveals that 91% of pages get ZERO traffic from Google.
 Industry research also reveals that social media sharing has seen significant declines.